-While (30-a) equates individuals with respect to an absolute property, the degree-quantifier strategy in (30-b) equates degrees of emptiness.
-In the case of absolute properties (and thereby maximal standards), the choice between these two constructions might bear on the evaluativity of the sentence: an utterance of (30-b) might be taken to implicate that the maximum standard is not met in the context of interpretation.
+While (30a) equates individuals with respect to an absolute property, the degree-quantifier strategy in (30b) equates degrees of emptiness.
+In the case of absolute properties (and thereby maximal standards), the choice between these two constructions might bear on the evaluativity of the sentence: an utterance of (30b) might be taken to implicate that the maximum standard is not met in the context of interpretation.

-In conclusion, it's clear that subjects calculate evaluativity differently for relative and absolute adjectives.
+In conclusion, it is clear that subjects calculate evaluativity differently for relative and absolute adjectives.
 In the case of positive constructions, which are overwhelmingly judged to be evaluative, they seem to do so in a way that is predicted by the Kennedy/McNally approach: positive constructions formed with absolute adjectives are even more likely than those formed with relative adjectives to be judged as evaluative.
 This is presumably because the evaluativity of these constructions is conventionalized or lexicalized in a way that it is not for relative adjectives.
 However, the (less evaluative) equative constructions displayed the opposite trend.
-While we have only speculated about this potential difference between positive constructions and equatives, these curiosities about the role of context in this experiment and in the calculation of evaluativity generally - as well as the result about comparative constructions discussed immediately below in $\S3.2.4$ - forms the basis for Experiment 3, discussed in $\S4$.
+While we have only speculated about this potential difference between positive constructions and equatives, these curiosities about the role of context in this experiment and in the calculation of evaluativity generally - as well as the result about comparative constructions discussed immediately below in Section 3.2.4 - form the basis for Experiment 3, discussed in Section 4.